Maple-pro/kotsuite-opendata/README.md

 ##### Method 2: Install from Disk

-Click "Install Plugin from Disk" and select "kotsuite-1.2.1.zip" from the "Toolkit" folder to complete the installation.
+Click "Install Plugin from Disk" and select "kotsuite-1.2.1.zip" from the "kotsuite-toolkit" folder to complete the installation.

 ![image-20231109201636996](https://maples31-blog.oss-cn-beijing.aliyuncs.com/img/image-20231109201636996.png)